Structural Circuits Core

 Paul Mermelstein, PhD Dr. Mermelstein is a Professor in the Department of Neuroscience in the University of Minnesota Medical School.
 Dr. Mermelstein co-leads the SCC with Dr. Heilbronner and with assistance from the director of the University of Minnesota's Imaging Center, Dr. Mark Sanders, and the Associate Director of the UMN Informatics Institute, Dr. Thomas Pengo.

-Sarah Heilbronner, PhD Dr. Heilbronner is an Assistant Professor in the Department of Neuroscience in the University of Minnesota Medical School.
+Sarah Heilbronner, PhD Dr. Heilbronner is an Associate Professor at Baylor College of Medicine.
 Dr. Heilbronner co-leads the SCC with Dr. Mermelstein and with assistance from the director of the University of Minnesota's Imaging Center, Dr. Mark Sanders, and the Associate Director of the UMN Informatics Institute, Dr. Thomas Pengo.

 Mark Sanders, PhD Dr. Sanders is the program manager for the UMN Imaging Center (UIC).
 He provides leadership in the formulation, development and implementation of the University-wide shared multi-scale microscopy facility.